Ralph Wigram

 In part, he did this by providing intelligence information about German rearmament to Winston Churchill, at a time when Churchill did not hold a position in the government of Stanley Baldwin.
 Churchill used the information to publicly attack the policies of Baldwin.
-Churchill's magisterial six-volume history of World War II, The Second World War, described Wigram as a "great unsung hero".
-The autobiography of Valentine Lawford, who worked under Wigram in the Central Department, describes him variously as "the authentic local deity" and "the departmental volcano."
+Churchill's six-volume history of World War II, The Second World War, described Wigram as a "great unsung hero".
+The autobiography of Valentine Lawford, who worked under Wigram in the Central Department, describes him variously as "the authentic local deity" and "the departmental volcano".

 Wigram's role was brought to public attention by the Southern Television drama serial Winston Churchill: The Wilderness Years (in which he was portrayed by Paul Freeman), and later by the biographical movie about Churchill, The Gathering Storm (in which he was portrayed by Linus Roache).